 I added a little had hand sewn detail around the spout for steam after I had drawn round the template to make sure it would fit.
 Cut out the semi circle and zig zag round the edge of front and back.

 2. Making the Cozy Lining

 Repeat the process in step one for the lining.
 I kept my quilting simple and wide so there would be lots of space in the batting to trap heat and keep the tea warm!
 Use the template, cut out and zig-zag as in step 1.
 You should now have a front and back outer and front and back lining pieces, 4 pieces in all.

 From a scrap cut a bias strip 1.25"x4".
 Fold in half lengthways so the long edges meet, press.
 Open out, bring the long raw edges into the centre and press along the folds so your strip looks like the picture below.

 Bring the folded edges together, press again and stitch along the edge.

 On one of the outer cozy pieces, find the top centre point, loop the bias strip and place either side of the centre point with the loop facing inwards.
 You can adjust the size of the loop to whatever works for you!
 Stitch the loop to the top of the cozy stitching within the quarter inch seam allowance.

 4. Completing the Cozy

 Place the lining inside the cozy outer, wrong sides together.
 Pin at the pressed open side seams.
-Stitch all round the bottom edge within the quarter inch seam allowance, about eight inch from the bottom.
+Stitch all around the bottom edge within the quarter inch seam allowance, about eight-inch from the bottom.

 5. Adding the Binding